JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Step1.md

 `sudo nano ~/.bashrc`

-As you can see, we will be installing the fabric samples and the fabric binaries into the go folder and we will also download the git repo into the go folder.
-This is because the Smart Contract written in GO initializes correctly (initializes its relative dependencies) only if it is inside the GOPATH.

 **Fabric-Samples repo, Binaries and Docker Images**

 I follow the installation process in the [Fabric Documentation](https://hyperledger-fabric.readthedocs.io/en/latest/install.html).

-cd into the go/src folder: `cd /usr/local/go/src` and make a directory github.com `mkdir github.com` and then make a directory fabric `mkdir fabric`.
+cd into the go/src folder: `cd /usr/local/go/src` and make a directory github.com `mkdir github.com`, then `cd github.com`, then make a directory JonaAlbrecht `mkdir JonaAlbrecht`, `cd JonaAlbrecht` abd then make a directory fabric `mkdir fabric`.
 Then: `cd fabric`

 From within this folder, get the install script by running: